PrincessCS/interns-app/README.md

-## A todo list app built using React.js
+## An intern app built using React.js to check the name of the highest ranking intern